 Bhutan is a carbon-negative country.
 With climate change, Bhutan must continue to conserve its environment.
 Based on our careful calculations, Bhutan believes that the SDF will put the country in good stead to mitigate climate change, and maintain carbon-neutral & sustainable tourism.
 The SDF will be channelled towards activities that offset carbon footprint and support the carbon sinks in Bhutan through replanting trees, reducing the country’s reliance on fossil fuels, for instance, enhancing its hydropower capacity and electrifying its transport sector.
 Beyond protecting the country’s natural environment, the SDF will be directed towards activities that preserve Bhutan’s living cultural heritage, including architecture and traditional values.
 These include well-managed community-led projects that promote sharing authentic experiences and understanding of Bhutan’s traditions and culture.
 The SDF will also ensure viable, long-term economic operations which provide socio-economic benefits to all stakeholders.
 This includes developing tourism activities that help local communities thrive economically and creating stable employment with fair wages and working conditions.

-The SDF of US$ 200 per person per night stay applies to all tourists visiting Bhutan; SDF is the Government mandated Sustainable Development Fee (Tax)
+The SDF of US$ 100 per person per night stay applies to all tourists visiting Bhutan; SDF is the Government mandated Sustainable Development Fee (Tax).
+However, there are many incentives & discounts made available for longer duration visits.
+Please inquire for more information at email@example.com

-Visitors entering the country will be randomly chosen to undergo random sampling of PCR testing.
+Visitors entering the country will be randomly chosen (very seldom) to undergo random sampling of PCR testing.

 Suppose your PCR test detects Covid-19 in you.
 In that case, you will be escorted to a government-certified quarantine facility where you will strictly isolate for five days before you are eligible for another test.
 Based on the result, you will decide to continue the tour.
 Kindly note you will need to bear the additional cost of quarantine.
 However, the tests are done only randomly or at your request.